mdeweerd/zha-toolkit/README.md

 ```

+## Configure reporting

+You can set the minimum and maximum delay between two reports and
+set the level of change required to report a value (before the maximum
+delay is expired).

-Configure Temperature reporting on a SonOff SNZB-02 (eWeLink/TH01).
+This example configures Temperature reporting on a SonOff SNZB-02 (eWeLink/TH01).
 Note that you (may) need to press the button on the thermometer just after
-requesting the command.
-I got timeouts for these commands, but at least one of them passed and
-the temperature reporting was in practice every 20s (probably the minimum
-of the device itself) for changes of minimum 0.10 degC.
+requesting the command (it's a sleepy device and does not wake up often).

+After succeeding the configuration, the minimum delay was actually 20s
+which is likely the measurement period itself.
+The changes were reported when they exceeded 0.10 degrees C.

 ```yaml
 service: zha_custom.execute